 Happy New Year to all!
-This month, Knowitall features resources for Martin Luther King Day and African American History Month for use now through February.
-Our Holocaust Remembrance Collection provides resources for International Day of Commemoration in Memory of the Victims of the Holocaust.
+This month, KnowItAll features resources for Martin Luther King Day and African American History Month for use now through February.
+Our Holocaust Remembrance Collection provides resources for International Holocaust Remembrance Day.

-In addition, we have resources for National Trivia Day, National Bird Day, and Human Trafficking Awareness Day.
+In addition, we offer resources for National Trivia Day, National Bird Day, and Human Trafficking Awareness Day.

 DATES FOR YOUR CALENDAR

 JANUARY 4, 2021 – NATIONAL TRIVIA DAY